Hopes Peaks 79th class, who were all lucky enough to be chosen to board the Radiant Sapphire.

 - Insistent Terminology: Call her Miss Akai, not Genko, please.

-- Last-Name Basis: See Insistent Terminology; alongside her own requests, she refers to everyone as their last name with either Miss or Mister.
+- Last-Name Basis: Alongside her own requests, she refers to everyone as their last name with either Miss or Mister.
 With Hiroyo as the exception, of course.

 - Opposites Attract: Level-headed, calm, and patient, as opposed to Hiroyo's frantic demeanor and paranoid attitude.